openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 ![Deployment Manager selection dialog](../img/selection_dialog.png)

-Use the options provided on the screen to complete selection of the target devices and press **Enter** to proceed to the package generation dialog.
+Use the options provided on the screen to complete the selection of the target devices, and press **Enter** to proceed to the package generation dialog.
 To interrupt the generation process and exit the program, type **q** and press **Enter**.

 Once the selection is accepted, the package generation dialog will appear:

 ![Deployment Manager configuration dialog](../img/configuration_dialog.png)

 The target devices selected in the previous step appear on the screen.
 To go back and change the selection, type **b** and press **Enter**.
-Use the options provided to configure the generation process, or use the default settings:
+Use the default settings, or use the following options to configure the generation process:

-* The `o.
-Change output directory` (optional) - a path to the output directory.
+* `o.
+Change output directory` (optional): the path to the output directory.
 By default, it is set to your home directory.

-* The `u.
-Provide (or change) path to folder with user data` (optional) - a path to a directory with user data (OpenVINO IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
-By default, it is set to `None`, which means that copying the user data to the target system will be performed separately.
+* `u.
+Provide (or change) path to folder with user data` (optional): the path to a directory with user data (OpenVINO IR, model, dataset, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
+By default, it is set to `None`, which means that copying the user data to the target system need to be done separately.

-* The `t.
-Change archive name` (optional) - a deployment archive name without extension.
-By default, it is set to the `openvino_deployment_package`.
+* `t.
+Change archive name` (optional): the deployment archive name without extension.
+By default, it is set to `openvino_deployment_package`.

-Once all the parameters have been set, type **g** and press **Enter** to generate the package for the selected target devices.
+After all the parameters are set, type **g** and press **Enter** to generate the package for the selected target devices.
 To interrupt the generation process and exit the program, type **q** and press **Enter**.

 Once the script has successfully completed, the deployment package is generated in the specified output directory.